 It must be ensured that the weakness is not known yet and cannot be attributed to a faulty configuration.
-The weakness is documented in the form of a PDF.
-The facts are described thoroughly with explanations and screenshots, so that the identified weakness can be reproduced, even when the access to the vulnerable system is no longer available.
+The weakness is documented in the form of a TXT or PDF file.
+The facts are described thoroughly with explanations, and if necessary screenshots, so that the identified weakness can be reproduced, even when access to the vulnerable system is no longer available.